Geauga County Board of Mental Health and Recovery Services

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice at any time.
 We reserve the right to make the revised Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of our current Notice at our office and on our website at: www.geauga.org.
-In addition, each time there is a change to our Notice, you will receive information about the revised Notice and how you can obtain a copy of it.
-The effective date of each Notice is listed on the first page in the top center.

 TO FILE A COMPLAINT